Published with permission from the Federation Internationale de l' Automobile.

 Each and every component of the control system will be sealed and uniquely identified and their identities tracked through their life cycle.

 These components and units may not be disassembled or modified in any way and seals and identifiers must remain intact and legible.

 8.2.3 The control system wiring loom connectivity must be approved by the FIA.

 All wiring looms must be built to ensure that each control sensor and each control actuator connected to the ECU is electrically isolated from logging-only sensors connected to either the ECU or a team data acquisition unit.

 In general, there must be no active or passive electronic component in the control loom.
 Exceptions (e.g. termination resistors) must be approved by the FIA before use.

-Additional wiring guidelines may be found in the Appendix to these regulations.
+Additional wiring guidelines may be found in the Appendix to the Technical Regulations.

 8.2.5 Pneumatic valve pressure may only be controlled via a passive mechanical regulator or from the ECU and its operation will be monitored by the ECU.

-The ECU will implement a glockouth period after each race start or pit stop during which a number of engine and clutch related functions will be frozen or disabled.
-Details of the strategy may be found in the Appendix to these regulations.
+8.3.2 The ECU will implement a “lockout” period after each race start or pit stop during which a number of power unit and clutch related functions will be frozen or disabled.
+Details of the strategy may be found in the Appendix to the Technical Regulations.